-The Investors in People Job Exodus survey looks at how people feel about their roles and the factors that drive them to seek new positions.
-In this year’s survey, job security emerged as a key concern for employees and one that will encourage job-seeking in 2019.
-To help you retain staff, this article looks at what causes employees to feel insecure about their jobs and offers a way for organisations to better support staff when they do.
+In our Job Exodus survey, job security emerged as a key concern for employees and one that will encourage job-seeking in 2019.
+Want to help retain staff?
+We look at what causes employees to feel insecure about their jobs and offers a way for organisations to better support staff when they do.

 Feelings of job insecurity stem from many causes and are, crucially, not always linked to whether the job is actually insecure.
 In fact, feelings of job insecurity can occur when the job has never been more secure.